freakout42/formax/README.md

 database.

 Everything is compiled with -Wall -Werror and memchecked with valgrind.
-Only int and char types are used where possible static variables are used.
+Only int and char types are used and where possible static variables are used.
+Sourcecode lines are grouped into blocks of maximum 40.
+These groups have a top comment which explains the purpose.
+Other commenting is only on special cases.

 Style
 -----